 How can I help bees?

-Simple – plant pots of bee friendly plants to provide pollen and nectar for bees.
+It’s simple!
+Plant pots of bee friendly plants to provide pollen and nectar for bees.
 Everyone can do this – even if you don’t have a garden, a pot or two on a balcony or doorstep can make all the difference.
-Bees need forage from the moment they emerge from hibernation in the spring all the way through to the end of autumn, so the more pots you can plant, and throughout the season, the better for the bees.
+Bees need forage from the moment they emerge from hibernation in the spring, all the way through to the end of autumn, so the more pots you can plant, the better.

 Planting pots of bee friendly plants, or sowing some bee friendly seeds in your borders is a really easy way of providing bees with the food they need to stay healthy.
 The more you plant, the happier the bees will be.

 - Check there is a drainage hole at the base of the pot.
 Place crocks or old packaging material at the base of the pot to provide free drainage for the plants.

 - Fill 2/3 of the pot with compost.
 Consider using peat-free compost to help protect the environment.

 - Choose plants of different heights to give interest to the display.
 It’s worth soaking the plants in water for 10 minutes before planting to give the best start.